iGOT-MissionKarmayogi/C4GT-Communications-Console/README.md

 ```

-This will launch the server on http://localhost:4200
+This will launch the application on http://localhost:4200